GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

     @staticmethod
     def _iterable_gcs(f):
-        """Create an generator for a not-quite-filelike object.
+        """Create a generator for a not-quite-filelike object.

         FileBasedSource.open_file returns an object that doesn't implement the file interface completely, so we need this utility function in order to